kuleuven/iRODS-Dataverse/src/server-side/server-side_README.md

 * Works for Demo installation.
 * Works for RDR installation.

-However:
+Note:

-> The result is a file uploaded directly from iRODS without download, linked already to the dataset with the specified DOI but the filename is specified as upload-#.
+The result is a file uploaded directly from iRODS without download, linked already to the dataset with the specified DOI but the filename is specified as upload-#.
 The mimetype is correctly detected.
 A Following POST request to modify the jsonData is not working (see latest internal  python script)

-> Only a POST request works and the post request does not work without the file parameter.
+Only a POST request works and the post request does not work without the file parameter.
 If there is no file parameter the result is `<Response [415 Unsupported Media Type]>`.
 For the PUT request the result is `<Response [405 Method Not Allowed]>`.

 Result of a working case (example):